Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 CurrentDb.Properties("AllowFullMenus").Value = True

-5. Close and re-open the database again.
+5. Close and reopen the database.

-Now, you can approach Access Options through Office Button (top left corner) and make changes to Options there.
+Now, you can approach Access Options through the Office Button (top left corner) and make changes to Options there.

 Technorati Tags: